|Page tools: Print Page Print All|

-Steps to confidentialise the data made available on the CURF are taken in such a way as to maximise the usefulness of the content while maintaining the confidentiality of respondents selected in the survey.
+Steps to confidentialise the data made available on the CURFs are taken in such a way as to maximise the usefulness of the content while maintaining the confidentiality of respondents selected in the survey.
 As a result it may not be possible to exactly reconcile all the statistics produced from the microdata with other published statistics.
-Further information about the steps taken to confidentialise the microdata is available through the following link: CURF confidentiality.
+Further information about the steps taken to confidentialise the microdata is available through the following link: About CURF Microdata.

 PIAAC expands on the previous surveys by assessing skills in the domain of 'problem solving in technology-rich environments'.
 This domain is a new edition to PIAAC and is not comparable to the problem solving scale derived in ALLS.

 New data items in PIAAC collected information about skill use and practices at work, including:

 Caution is advised when comparing results from ALLS and SAL with data from PIAAC.
 While the re-modelled data should facilitate comparability over time, analysis undertaken by the ABS and internationally has shown that in some cases the observed trend is difficult to reconcile with other known factors and is not fully explained by sampling variability.
 For more information see the Explanatory Notes section of Programme for the International Assessment of Adult Competencies (PIAAC), 2011-2012 (cat. no. 4228.0).
 Also see the PIAAC Explanatory Notes (cat. no. 4228.0) for information on the comparability of the surveys with other ABS surveys.